connorboyd/BoydReyndersFitzpatrickPaper/presentation.md

 ##### Some new functions #####

- - Predicate<T>		returns true if the input matches some criteria
+ - Predicate\<T\>	Returns true if the input matches some criteria

- - Supplier<T>		A supplier of objects.
+ - Supplier\<T\>		A supplier of objects.
 The result objects are either created during the invocation of get or by some prior action.

- - Block<T>		Performs operations on an object.
+ - Block\<T\>		Performs operations on an object.
 Can change the state of this object or other objects

- - Function<T, R>	Maps an input of type T to an output of type R
+ - Function\<T, R\>	Maps an input of type T to an output of type R

- - MultiFunction<T,U>	Works similar to "maps" in scala, applies T value to multiple U values
+ - MultiFunction\<T,U\>	Works similar to "maps" in scala, applies T value to multiple U values

- - BinaryOperator<T>	Performs an operation with two operands and returns a result of the same type.
+ - BinaryOperator\<T\>	Performs an operation with two operands and returns a result of the same type.

 ---
 ### Default Methods ###